siddharthrajaraja/word_cloud_kafka_redis_nodejs/readme.md

 You can check out the system design here [WordCloudSystemDesign](/systemDesign.pdf)

+# Logic Flow

+You can see the present Logical Flow of the System here [LogicWordCloud](/logicWordCloud.pdf)

 # Tech-Stack :

-- Node-js (Express framework) + Python Scripting Language
+- Node-js (Express framework)
 - Apache Kafka
 - RedisDB
 - HTML5 + CSS3 + Javascript